|

 The Universities of Jharkhand and Bihar, namely Ranchi University, Ranchi, Vinoba Bhave University, Hazaribagh, Sidu Kanhu

-University Dumka, and Baba Tilka Majhi University, Bhagalpur are conducting examinations of Santali language/literature in
+University Dumka, and Baba Tilka Majhi University, Bhagalpur are conducting examinations of Santali language/literature at

 the Post-Graduate level.

-ix).
-Santali literature is written in Roman, Devnagari, Bengali,
+(ix) Santali literature has been written in Roman,

-Roman, Kannada, Telgu, Tamil, Urdu, Malayalam and Roman etc into Ol Chiki script
+Bengali, Oriya, Roman, Kannada, Telgu, Tamil, Urdu, Malayalam, Roman etc. into Ol Chiki

-who started Santali language as First language for Class IX and Class X for Santal students.
+Government which started Santali language as the First language for Santal students studying in Class IX and X

-Links: This is the is the extensive list of books related to Santal maintained by south
+Links: This is an extensive list of books related to Santals and Santali language maintained

 Santali online Dictionary This online

-Santali Dictionary created by Prof. Minegishi Makoto, based on Santal Dictionary by P.O.
+Santali Dictionary has been created by Prof. Minegishi Makoto, based on Santal Dictionary by P.O.
 Bodding.
-(Click)
+Please Click here to go.

 |